BIATeam/BIADocs/docs/30-BIAToolKit/20-CreateProject.md

 ```

 ## Set the company name and project name
-The company name and project name will appear in the namspace of the application :
+The company name and project name will appear in the namespace of the application :
 ``` csharp
 namespace [CompanyName].[ProjectName].Presentation.Api
 ```